LappleApple/awesome-leading-and-managing/Hiring-and-Firing.md

   randomly, with interviewers doing their own thing.
 And so different combinations give different results.
 Injecting some sense of consistency should lead to evening out your interviewing process.

+ - [How to Interview at Amazon - Leadership](https://www.linkedin.com/pulse/how-interview-amazon-leadership-david-anderson): by David Anderson.
+Takeaway: Though framed according to the activity of interviewing at Amazon and the company's principles, this detailed and thought-provoking article also provides insights on ideas on growing a team/tech organization; building a culture of customer-focused leaders; and much more.

 - [Let’s Stop Calling Them ‘Soft Skills’](https://itsyourturnblog.com/lets-stop-calling-them-soft-skills-9cc27ec09ecb#.m0rq6bldu):